Digital Methods to Quantify Sensor Output Uncertainty in Real Time: Conversion or calibration routines

 \section{Conversion or calibration routines}

+Calibration-compensation routines are often provided by the sensor manufacturer in the form of computer code.
+This article uses the Melexis MLX90640 thermal sensor~\cite{melexis2019mlx} as a driving example to demonstrate real-time on-device uncertainty quantification of epistemic uncertainty which arises in calibration-compensated sensors because of the representation uncertainty in the calibration data.

-Conversion routines are often in the form of computer code.
-In an example conversion, the MLX90640 sensor driver code converts a raw 18-bit \textsc{ adc} reading of \codelight{00\;00000101\;11011000} (1496) to \qty{159.35}{\degreeCelsius}.
-To be able to convert the raw transducer reading to a temperature estimate for each pixel, the code first reads calibration data from the non-volatile memory on the sensor device and applies the extraction routines to get the calibration parameters.
-In the conversion example above, the code uses 37 calibration parameters, four of which have different values for each of the 768 pixels of the sensor.
+As part of calibration compensation, the driver code must convert a raw 18-bit \textsc{ adc} reading of, e.g., \codelight{00\;00000101\;11011000} (1496) to an interpretable and useful quantity (in this case: \qty{159.35}{\degreeCelsius}).
+To be able to convert the raw transducer reading to a temperature estimate for each pixel, the code first reads pre-stored calibration data from the non-volatile memory on the sensor device and applies the extraction routines to get the calibration parameters.
+For this conversion, the code uses 37 calibration parameters, four of which have different values for each of the 768 pixels of the sensor.